bbauska/meta-react-basics/README.md

 }
 ```

-You can edit it directly or open it in a new tab by pressing the "Fork"
+<p>You can edit it directly or open it in a new tab by pressing the "Fork"
-button in the upper right corner.
+button in the upper right corner.</p>

-Most pages in the React documentation contain sandboxes like this.
+<p>Most pages in the React documentation contain sandboxes like this.
 Outside of the React documentation, there are many online sandboxes that
 support React: for example, <a href="https://codesandbox.io/s/new" target="_blank" rel="noopener noreferrer">CodeSandbox</a>,
 <a href="https://stackblitz.com/fork/react" target="_blank" rel="noopener noreferrer">StackBlitz,
 </a>or, <a href="https://stackblitz.com/edit/react-uj6spj?file=src%2FApp.js" target="_blank" rel="noopener noreferrer">Stackblitz with React</a>, or
-<a href="https://d.docs.live.net/34c3f5576bfda3c0/meta/meta%20React%20Basics/CodePen%20()https://codepen.io/your-work" target="_blank" rel="noopener noreferrer">CodePen</a>.
+<a href="https://d.docs.live.net/34c3f5576bfda3c0/meta/meta%20React%20Basics/CodePen%20()https://codepen.io/your-work" target="_blank" rel="noopener noreferrer">CodePen</a>.</p>

 <h3>Try React locally</h3>

-To try React locally on your computer, <a href="https://gist.githubusercontent.com/
+<p>To try React locally on your computer, <a href="https://gist.githubusercontent.com/
-gaearon/0275b1e1518599bbeafcde4722e79ed1/raw/db72dcbf3384ee1708c4a07d3be79860db04bff0/example.html" target="_blank" rel="noopener noreferrer">download this HTML page</a>.
+gaearon/0275b1e1518599bbeafcde4722e79ed1/raw/db72dcbf3384ee1708c4a07d3be79860db04bff0/example.html" target="_blank" rel="noopener noreferrer">download this HTML page</a>.</p>

-Open it in your editor and your browser!
+<p>Open it in your editor and your browser!</p>

 <h3>Start a new React project</h3>

-If you want to build an app or a website fully with React, <a href="https://react.dev/learn/start-a-new-react-project" target="_blank" rel="noopener noreferrer">start a new React project</a>.  <a href="https://d.docs.live.net/34c3f5576bfda3c0/meta/meta%20React%20Basics/start%20a%20new%20React%20project%20%20" target="_blank" rel="noopener noreferrer">Or, here</a>.
+<p>If you want to build an app or a website fully with React, <a href="https://react.dev/learn/start-a-new-react-project" target="_blank" rel="noopener noreferrer">start a new React project</a>.  <a href="https://d.docs.live.net/34c3f5576bfda3c0/meta/meta%20React%20Basics/start%20a%20new%20React%20project%20%20" target="_blank" rel="noopener noreferrer">Or, here</a>.</p>

 <h3>Add React to an existing project</h3>

-If want to try using React in your existing app or a website, <a href="https://react.dev/learn/add-react-to-an-existing-project" target="_blank" rel="noopener noreferrer">add React to an existing project.</a>
+<p>If want to try using React in your existing app or a website, <a href="https://react.dev/learn/add-react-to-an-existing-project" target="_blank" rel="noopener noreferrer">add React to an existing project.</a></p>

 <h3>Next steps</h3>

-Head to the <a href="https://react.dev/learn" target="_blank" rel="noopener noreferrer">Quick Start</a> guide for a tour of the most important React concepts you will encounter every day.
+<p>Head to the <a href="https://react.dev/learn" target="_blank" rel="noopener noreferrer">Quick Start</a> guide for a tour of the most important React concepts you will encounter every day.</p>

-end. . .
+<p>end. . .</p>
 <h6>Wednesday 6/15/2023 11:33am</h6>